Word length predicts word order: "Min-max"-ing drives language evolution: Methodology and hypotheses

+The preceding studies have shown, first, that features related to word length differentiate between intransitive word orders crosslinguistically (Study 1) and, second, that such features can predict intransitive word order from corpora for both historical and modern languages (Study 2).
+While Study 1 controlled for the effect of language family and macroarea on word length features, Study 3 asks a slightly different question.
+That is: of the factors known to explain word order patterns in languages (family, area, word length), which is more explanatory?

 \citet{Dunn:2011ul} showed that descent from a common ancestor was a better predictor of many grammatical patterns than other explanations.
-Although \citet{Jager:2021aa} counter this finding with additional data, we can also assess this claim using the current dataset to see if descent is more explanatory of word order for a given language than the lengths of nouns and verbs.
-Additionally, in more recent work, \citet{Naranjo:2022aa} show that areal affects are as important as family membership in predicting linguistic phenomena, finding that the results in Dunn et al can be just as easily predicted by language area.
-This is also a claim that we can test with our dataset.
-Accordingly, this investigation can proceed with several (motivated) simplifying observations.
+Although \citet{Jager:2021aa} counter this claim with additional data, we can also use the current dataset to see if descent is more explanatory of word order for a given language than the lengths of nouns and verbs.
+Regarding language area, \citet{Guzman-Naranjo:2022aa} show that areal affects are as important as family membership in predicting linguistic phenomena, and that the results in \citeauthor{Dunn:2011ul} can be just as easily predicted by language area.
+This is also a claim that we can test with the \emph{taggedPBC} dataset.